5 Reasons to Microchip Your Dog

 4. Lost dogs with microchips are found more often

 If your dog does happen to become lost for whatever reason -– be that a natural disaster, an accident or just sometimes not good human planning -– your dog stands a dramatically better chance of being returned to you if you have that microchip in the dog and your information is current.
 Stories break every week in the news about a long-lost beloved pet being reunited with her owners, sometimes even after years of being apart.
+Check out these ones we wrote about on Dogster:

 5. You want to do everything you can to prevent the unthinkable